sandhawke/mov/README.md

 This is used for defining RDF properties, such that they can be textually matched even when using different URIs.

+#### Example 1

-Example 1: definition and instance data in same file
+This example shows definition and instance data in same file, and uses a quite verbose dictionary-style definition.

 ```turtle
 PREFIX mov: <https://sandhawke.github.io/mov/schema.ttl#>